pip-services/pip-services-docs/content/en/node/cassandra/persistence/cassandra_persistence.md

 > `public` isOpen(): boolean

-- **returns**: boolean - frue if the component has been opened and false otherwise.
+- **returns**: boolean - true if the component is open and false otherwise.

 #### open